Post

 -----------------------------418319249314572457372052652738--

-In order to make it pass through apache strut’s OGNL intercpetor, we need to change the name parameter upload in the post data to Upload
+In order to make it pass through apache strut’s OGNL interceptor, we need to change the name parameter’s value in post data from upload -> Upload

 Upload webshell